-Our management, including our Chief Executive Officer and Chief Financial Officer, conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2022 based on the criteria established by Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+Our management, including our Chief Executive Officer and Chief Financial Officer, conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2023 based on the criteria established by Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
 In accordance with guidance issued by the Securities and Exchange Commission, companies are permitted to exclude acquisitions from their assessment of internal control over financial reporting for the first fiscal year in which the acquisition occurred.
-Accordingly, we have excluded from our assessment the internal control over financial reporting of RapidMiner, Inc., Concept Engineering GmbH ASIC, Gen3D Limited, and Powersim Inc., which are included in our December 31, 2022 consolidated financial statements and constituted 2% and 2% of total and net assets (excluding acquired goodwill and intangible assets), respectively, as of December 31, 2022, and 2% of revenues for the year then ended.
-We have excluded all current year acquisitions from our annual assessment of and conclusion on the effectiveness of our internal control over financial reporting.
+Accordingly, we have excluded from our assessment the internal control over financial reporting of OmniQuest which was acquired in September 2023 and is included in our December 31, 2023 consolidated financial statements.
+OmniQuest constituted less than 1% of total and net assets (excluding acquired goodwill and intangible assets) as of December 31, 2023, and less than 1% of revenues for the year then ended.

-Based on the evaluation under these frameworks, management has concluded that our internal control over financial reporting was effective as of December 31, 2022.
+Based on the evaluation under these frameworks, management has concluded that our internal control over financial reporting was effective as of December 31, 2023.
 The results of management's assessment have been reviewed with the Audit Committee.

-The effectiveness of our internal control over financial reporting as of December 31, 2022, has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included elsewhere herein.
+The effectiveness of our internal control over financial reporting as of December 31, 2023, has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included elsewhere herein.